 What are omega-6 fatty acids?
 Can eating omega-6 fatty acids cause heart disease?

-Omega-6 fatty acids are a type of unsaturated fat found in vegetable oils, nuts and seeds.
-When eaten in moderation and in place of the saturated fats found in meats and dairy products, omega-6 fatty acids can actually be good for your heart and brain.
+Omega-6 fatty acids are a type of polyunsaturated fat found in vegetable oils, nuts and seeds.
+When eaten in moderation and in place of the saturated fats found in meats and dairy products, omega-6 fatty acids can be good for your heart.